tompston/gut/README.md

 # gut

-> Convert Golang structs to Typescript interfaces in ~300 loc
+> Convert Golang structs to Typescript interfaces

+Handle

+- json tags, like `omitempty` and `inline` appropriately
+- `uuid.UUID` & `time.Time` conversion
+- Type generation for arrays
+- setting custom names for the generated typescript interfaces
+- Types which use generics (see `examples/5-generic-struct`)

 ### Install